Policies and Guidelines

 Withdrawal from an AQ course has a corresponding financial implication.
 To withdraw from a course after registration, the student should notify the ASPIRE Office immediately by sending an email to email@example.com.
 Note that non-participation in a course does not presume formal withdrawal.

-If withdrawal is made prior to the commencement date of the session, a refund of tuition fee less a $100 non-refundable processing fee will be issued.
+If withdrawal is made prior to the commencement date of the session, including those for medical reasons or ineligibility, a refund of tuition fee less a $100 non-refundable processing fee will be issued.

 If withdrawal occurs after the commencement of the session, a refund in accordance with the refund schedule established by Western University will be issued. *The $100 non-refundable processing fee applies to all refund amounts.